Papillary renal cell carcinoma

 Papillary renal cell carcinomas (pRCC) are the second most common histological subtype of renal cell carcinoma (RCC).

 This subtype may account 13-20% of all renal cell cancer 1.
+This subtype is also the most common in the renal transplant population 11.
 There is slightly increased male predilection.

 As with other types of renal cell cancer, most are asymptomatic and incidentally discovered.